vapoursynth/vapoursynth/doc/functions/video/setframeprops.rst

 SetFrameProps
 =============

-.. function:: SetFrameProps(vnode clip, ...)
+.. function:: SetFrameProps(vnode:all clip, ...)
    :module: std

    Adds the specified values as a frame property of every frame